Concert Programme

 The Orchestra is a registered charity and is run by a committee of various orchestra members and a yearly AGM is held.
 We welcome enquiries from members aged 16 and above and a minimum grade 5 standard.

-Follow us on Instagram and Facebook for updates: @newportsymphony
+Please follow us on Instagram (@newportsymphony) and Facebook (facebook.com/newportorchestra) to support us and for updates.

 Plus keep an eye on our website for all information: cnso.org.uk